nayak-codebase/assignment2/README-Assignment3.md

 > **Answer :**

-Most frequent exit types that were observed are 48,30,10,28,0,31,40 and 46 in increasing order and least were the rest which had a count value 0
+Most frequent exit types that were observed are 48,30,10,28,0,31,40 and 46 in decreasing order and least were the rest which had a count value 0

 ![](images/Max_Exit_Occurences_1.png)
 ![](images/Max_Exit_Occurences_2.png)